Enzo-Nunes/Projects/Introduction to Algorithms and Data Structures/README.md

 ## Public Transportation System

 The projects consisted of the development of a software application for the management of a public transport system.
-The first project consisted on the fundamentals of the this system.
-The second project was just an extensions and enhancement of the first.
+The first project was developing the foundations of this system.
+The second project was just an extension of the first.
 As so, it consisted of implementing better code practices and a few new commands.

 Final Grade: **20/20**

 ## Extra

-This folder contains projects from this course I developed in the years after completing it.
-I developed these projects to further improve my programming skills, my knowledge of algorithms and data structures, and as leisure.
+This folder contains projects from the years after I completed the course.
+I developed these projects to further improve my programming skills.
 As I already had completed this course, I was able to develop these projects in my own pace, in a more structured way and with better programming understanding.

-Particularly, the 2024-2025 project was developed as a personal challenge to learn the `Go` programming language.
+Particularly, the 2025 project was developed as a personal challenge to learn the `Go` programming language.
 As such, I developed the project in `Go` instead of `C`.